openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

 "As a writer, I always am looking at new and better ways to get my words to the public.
-And since I write fiction as well as technology pieces, itâ€™s in my best interest to know how to get my books into the hands of readers.
-In todayâ€™s market, the publishing industry is in a serious swing away from the traditional routes.
+And since I write fiction as well as technology pieces, it’s in my best interest to know how to get my books into the hands of readers.
+In today’s market, the publishing industry is in a serious swing away from the traditional routes.
 With the major improvements in e-readers, more and more users are migrating away from the old standard hardcover/paperback books to digital formats.
 This has been a boon for new writers.
 With the ability to easily